leafo/loadkit/README.md

 # loadkit

-Loadkit allows you to load arbitrary files within the Lua search path.
+Loadkit allows you to load arbitrary files within the Lua package path.

 ## Example